MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/traffic-manager.md

 ### Example

-Authenticate to Azure, create a new client and list all Traffic Managers for a given resource group.
+This example lists all Traffic Managers for a given resource group.

 ```javascript
 const msRestAzure = require('ms-rest-azure');